 There Are No Plans

 I used to be a sucker for planning my life out.
 I knew my movements for the week, how much money I’d have to spend, and found comfort knowing I had stability in my life.
-Long term travel can throw that ALL out the window.
-Plans can change in an instant, regardless of how big they are.
+Long term travel can throw all that out the window.
+Plans can change in an instant, regardless of how significant they are.
 And you have to be okay with that.
 In fact, you have to embrace that.
-It’s something I’ve grown to love, but if you insist on order, this will be one of the negatives of long term travel that could really get you down.
+It’s something I’ve grown to love, but if you insist on order, this will be one of the negatives of long term travel that could get you down.
 Because there are some things you can’t control, and you’re going to have to learn to go with the flow to find your travel happiness.

 Medical Care Gets Dicey